AI chatbot for Internal knowledge

 My role

-I was the sole product designer on this project, which meant juggling a bunch of roles—from managing stakeholders to working closely with 2+ frontend developers.
+I was the Lead Designer on this project, which meant juggling a bunch of roles—from managing stakeholders to working closely with 2+ frontend developers.

 Who are the user's